Mihnea-AlexandruTomita/seq-based-visual-filtering/README.md

 │   └── plot_figure3.py        # Script to reproduce Figure 3
 ├── AMOSNet_k.py               # Sequence-based AMOSNet implementation
 ├── CALC_k.py                  # Sequence-based CALC implementation
 ├── HybridNet_k.py             # Sequence-based HybridNet implementation
+├── MODEL_DOWNLOADS.md         # Markdown file containing download links and instructions for all pretrained models
 </pre>

+## 📦 Pretrained Models

+📥 [MODEL_DOWNLOADS.md](MODEL_DOWNLOADS.md) provides the web locations and instructions for downloading all pretrained models required by the VPR techniques in this repository.
+These files are not included due to size restrictions.

 ## 🛠 Required Libraries By Technique:
 - **AMOSNet:** `caffe`, `numpy`, `cv2`, `csv`